MegaEater42/NasaApodTelegramBot/README.md

-# Spring Telegram Bot for NasaAPOD API
+# Spring Telegram Bot for using NasaAPOD API
 This Telegram bot was created as a pet-project to familiarize with Spring Boot and can be used to get the APODs for desired date/range/count(less than/or equal 100) from https://api.nasa.gov/planetary/apod.

 ## Technologies: